 Consider state-funded section 529 plans for your college funding program

-Fortunately, there's another option for your college savings plan.
+Fortunately, you have options to choose from when planning how to save for college.
 State-sponsored college savings plans (or Section 529 plans, after the section of the Internal Revenue Code addressing them) allow some flexibility in choosing a school and the opportunity for late starters to make sizable investments while reaping tax breaks.

 Section 529 plans allow individuals to invest in a predetermined pool of stock and bond investments.
 Most plans will require you to divide your investment according to a given asset allocation determined by your child's age.
 In general, the asset allocation will be more aggressive for younger children and less aggressive for children nearing college age.

-Lifetime contribution limits to Section 529 plans vary from state to state, and you may have some flexibility on when you can contribute.
-In addition, there are no income thresholds and typically no annual contribution limits, although annual contributions of more than $14,000 may require filing a federal gift tax form and are subject to federal gift taxes.
-Contributions up to $14,000 annually ($28,000 when made jointly with a spouse) or a lump-sum contribution of $70,000 every five years will not incur gift taxes, up to the plan's respective lifetime contribution limit.
+Lifetime contribution limits to Section 5291 plans vary from state to state, and you may have some flexibility on when you can contribute.
+In addition, there are no income restrictions and typically no annual contribution limits, although annual contributions of more than $16,000 may require filing a federal gift tax form and are subject to federal gift taxes.
+Contributions up to $16,000 annually ($32,000 when made jointly with a spouse) or a lump-sum contribution of $80,000 every five years will not incur gift taxes, up to the plan's respective lifetime contribution limit.
 Any earnings in the account potentially grow tax deferred.
 If you live in the state where the plan is administered, you may also be eligible for state tax deductions.

 Once your child reaches college age, he or she may withdraw money from the account to pay for qualified higher education expenses.
-Assuming that you have followed the plan's rules, there will be no penalties, and withdrawals used for qualified education expenses are tax free.
-Any money left over in the account can be transferred to a sibling, first cousin or other family member (as defined by the Internal Revenue Code) of the original beneficiary without triggering gift taxes, as long as the new beneficiary is the same generational level as the original beneficiary.
+If you have followed the plan's rules, there will be no penalties, and withdrawals used for qualified education expenses are tax free.
+Any money left over in the account can be transferred to a sibling, first cousin or other family member (as defined by the Internal Revenue Code) of the original beneficiary without triggering gift taxes, if the new beneficiary is the same generational level as the original beneficiary.

 Flexibility in contributions and college choice are the biggest advantages of Section 529 plans over other tax-deferred college savings vehicles.
 Even though these plans are state-sponsored, you do not need to be a resident of the state to participate, although you may lose out on state tax benefits by participating in an out-of-state plan.